MrcBalla/D4-code/README.md

 ### Checkpoints

-Checkpoints are saved in a new directory ./checkpoints.
-The code is provided with best checkpoints used for experiments in both QM9 and GDB13 case.
-The file associated to the best checkpoints is called "best_*.ckpt".
+Checkpoints are present in a shared folder on google drive (https://drive.google.com/drive/folders/1SO7mIvRe7mZjPZ8WF14Ygo6pyK5OY3-_?usp=sharing).
+To run them they should be downloaded and placed in a ./checkpoints/ folder.